Here, we’ll attempt to gain an understanding of the internal motivation crucial to helping trainers achieve success.

 But of course, even when you have the best program for a client in place, from time to time, they might fail.

-Don’t let them worry too much about that but rather move them onto something that they have succeeded with before and build again from that point onwards.
+Don’t let them worry too much about that but move them onto something they have succeeded with before and build again from then on.

 The name pretty much gives away what the area of social modeling is about.